 There are many theories as to why this capsular contracture occurs.
 The most likely contributing factors are:

 - Low grade infection (usually without other signs of infection such as fever, drainage or redness)

 - Hematoma (bleeding after surgery around the implant).
-Occasionally, however, patients who’ve had prior breast augmentation or have had experience a condition called capsular contracture.
+Occasionally, however, patients who’ve had prior breast augmentation or have not experience a condition called capsular contracture.

 Breast Implant Revision Surgery

 If you have questions or suspect you may have capsular contracture, we encourage you to contact us.
-This is not a condition you should live with, and Dr. Horowitz will help you understand your treatment options at a free personal consultation.
+This is not a condition you should live with, and Dr. Horowitz or one of our other expert board-certified plastic surgeons will help you understand your treatment options during a consultation.